A classic British dish which always tastes and looks good, and when cooked well, this is a true gastronomic delight.

 If you want to add your own special flavours to this Cottage Pie then additional herbs would go well as would a swig or two of sweet chilli to give some warmth.
 We have read that some people replace part of the minced beef with chorizo which does not sound so good to us but you may want to give it a try.
 If you are diet conscious then simply omit the cheese from the mashed potato topping, the results will still be good.

 Add one tablespoon of the olive oil to a large pan on a medium heat then place the minced beef in the pan.
 Stir and turn the meat continuously for about five minutes until it has all browned.

 If the mince forms into clumps, separate them with a spatula or fork.STEP 2

 Now add the the remaining ingredients for the Cottage Pie filling (sprinkling on the flour last) and mix well.
 Turn the heat down to medium low and cook for 40 minutes.
-Add a little more water if the mixture begins to dry out (see Cook's Notes above for more guidance).STEP 3
+Add a little more water if the mixture begins to dry out (see Advice for Cottage Pie section above for more guidance).STEP 3

 While the mixture is cooking, cut the potatoes into quarters and lightly boil them for 20 minutes or so until cooked.
 Drain the water from the potatoes and leave them to dry out for five minutes.STEP 4

 Pour the pie filling into the oven proof dish, it should be to about half the depth of the dish.
-Add the mashed potato gently over the pie filling ensuring the it reaches the top of the dish.
+Add the mashed potato gently over the pie filling ensuring that it reaches the top of the dish.
 Very gently spread it with a fork (see section Advice for Cottage Pie above).STEP 5